kenhendricks00/FixEmbed/README.md

 - [FxTwitter](https://github.com/FixTweet/FxTwitter), the service used to fix Twitter embeds, created by FixTweet
 - [InstaFix](https://github.com/Wikidepia/InstaFix), the service used to fix Instagram embeds, created by Wikidepia
 - [vxReddit](https://github.com/dylanpdx/vxReddit), the service used to fix Reddit embeds, created by dylanpdx
-- [vxtiktok](https://github.com/dylanpdx/vxtiktok), the service used to fix TikTok embeds, created by dylanpdx
 - [fixthreads](https://github.com/milanmdev/fixthreads), the service used to fix Threads embeds, created by milanmdev
 - [phixiv](https://github.com/thelaao/phixiv), the service used to fix Pixiv embeds, created by thelaao
 - [VixBluesky](https://github.com/Rapougnac/VixBluesky), the service used to fix Bluesky embeds, created by Rapougnac